OdionOseiwe/Cartessi-Todo-List/README.md

 # About
-its a Todo list with two functions to update state "addTodo" and "complete todo"
+its a Todo list with two functions to update state "addTodo" and "complete todo".
+Its built with deroll library

 # Getting Started
 Below you'll find instructions on how setting up this dapp locally.